 The School is accredited by the National Council for Accreditation of Teacher Education and approved by the Washington State Board of Education.
+The American Montessori Society accredits the Montessori Teacher Education program.

 The School of Education is organized into six departments: Teacher Education, Curriculum and Instruction, Physical Education and Recreation, Counselor Preparation, Educational Administration and Special Programs, and Doctoral Studies in Educational Leadership.
 Close cooperation exists among all departments, schools and colleges of the University in working out a program of preparation for the individual student.